kreilly86/coffee-probe/README.md

 #### INTRO MESSAGE AND BEGIN BUTTON
 <hr>
 <br>
-On the homepage there is a simple welcome message to the quiz user displayed in a box below the logo.
-I have used the same font as the logo for consistency.
+On the homepage there is a simple Welcome Message to the quiz user displayed in a box below the logo.
+I have used the same font as the logo font for consistency.
 The message is short and to the point "Welcome to Coffee Probe.
 Test your coffee knowledge".
 The user has no question as to the theme of the quiz.
 <br>
 Below the welcome message there is a button displaying "Let's begin" which will load a pop-up for the user to input their details.
 <br>